gui-laranjeira/gui-laranjeira/README.md

 ### Hi!
-My name is Guilherme Laranjeira and I'm a full-stack software developer
+My name is Guilherme Laranjeira and I'm a full-stack developer.

 - 💻 Work with .NET, Angular and Ionic;